 If your goal is short term, let the next item guide you.

 When it comes to investing, you should always assess the amount of risk you are willing to take.
 Our emotions can sometimes be the basis of our decisions.
 Do you have a fight or flight reaction towards events?
 Are you excited about getting a large gain on your investment or are you ok with a small gain as long as it’s safe?

 Know yourself.
 If you are scared of risks, it might be smart for you to invest in more stable funds.
 In the Philippines, the available funds that are low risk and low return are Bonds, Mutual Funds, UITFs and MP2 funds of PAG-IBIG.
 If you are a risktaker, you might as well invest in the stock market.
 However, you must always remember to do your research before investing in the stock market because you can gain and lose a lot.

 Answer this online quiz for a more accurate assessment: http://pfp.missouri.edu/research_IRTA.html

 3. Do your research

 Before starting out as an investor, make sure you have done some research about the market.
 Check online about the past performances of the entire market.
 You may also check on the company that you are interested in investing.
 Do not rely on hearsay.
 Make sound judgments when it comes to your decision making.

-I hope you were able to get an idea of what to do and not to do when you start your investing journey.
-Remember: Establish your investment goals, assess your risk tolerance, do your research, and learn to cut your losses before you dive in on your investing journey.
+I hope you were able to get an idea of what to do when you start your investing journey.
+Remember: Establish your investment goals, assess your risk tolerance, and do your research before you dive in on your investing journey.
 If you have questions, you can always send me a message via IG: @hildaantonina